Melon Farmers Original Version

 Ofcom escalates censorship of China's propaganda channel CGTN by adding 225k fine to the previously announced ban

-Link Here 12th March 2021
+Link Here12th March 2021

-Ofcom logo Ofcom has fined China's propaganda channel CGTN £225k for biased news reports about the Hong Kong democracy protests.
+Ofcom has fined China's propaganda channel CGTN £225k for biased news reports about the Hong Kong democracy protests.
 Two fines were levied with one being explained as follows:

 Ofcom has imposed a financial penalty of £125,000 on Star China Media Limited in relation to its service CGTN for failing to comply with our broadcasting rules.